Radja Nainggolan: Bhayangkara

-In late November 2023, Nainggolan agreed to a deal at Bhayangkara, being acquired in an effort from the side to avoid relegation from the Liga 1 by replacing several foreign players.
+In late November 2023, Nainggolan agreed to a deal at Bhayangkara, being acquired in an effort to avoid relegation from the Liga 1 by replacing several foreign players.
 He was under contract for the remainder of the season, and was reported to be earning IDR 1 billion per month with a bonus of IDR 416 million per appearance; in his first press conference, he admitted that he was not aware of an Indonesian league but would "give his best so that Bhayangkara can remain in Liga 1."

 After failing to appear in the previous match against PSM Makassar, Nainggolan made his debut as a substitute on 17 December in a 3–0 win over Persita Tangerang, his team's first in 17 league games.
 He scored his only goal on 16 March 2024, in a 2–3 home defeat to Dewa United.

 Later career

 On 21 January 2025, Nainggolan signed for Challenger Pro League club Lokeren-Temse on a five-month deal.
 On his debut, he scored an Olympic goal in a 1–1 home draw against Lierse.

+For the second part of the 2025–26 season, Nainggolan moved to fellow second-tier side Patro Eisden.